top of page

 The DVLA will normally contact the driver to gain permission to speak to their GP and then follow this up by asking the GP if the driver is still fit to hold a driving licence.
 This is where the whole system can get a little complicated and guidance is not clear cut but down to personal opinion in many cases.

-For a start, the GP will usually not have any information on what the patient's driving is actually like and it is exceedingly difficult for any GP to tell a patient that they need to stop driving.
-Due to the affect this will have the driver is unlikely to accept this verdict, particularly because the condition can reduce the insight they should have into the risk they may pose.
+For a start, the GP will usually not have any information on what the patient's driving is actually like and it is very difficult for any doctor to tell a patient that they need to stop driving for many reason's

 What guidance, on dementia, is issued by DVLA to health professionals?